Designing Tractable Piecewise Affine Policies for Multi-Stage Adjustable Robust Optimization: Numerical Experiments

 Figure \ref{fig:hypersphere_performance} shows the performances and solution time results on hypersphere uncertainty sets for the different policies.
-We observe that all three piecewise adjustable policies perform significantly better than affine adjustable policies for small values of $\alpha$.
-The improvement increases for larger values of $m$ reaching almost a factor of $2$ for $m=100$ on our policies PAP and SPAP.
+First, note that BG only finds solutions within the time limit for the smallest instances yielding objective values comparable or marginally better to TLIFT.
+For the other policies we observe that piecewise adjustable policies perform significantly better than affine adjustable policies for small values of $\alpha$.
+The improvement increases for larger values of $m$ reaching almost a factor of $2$ for $m=100$ on our policies PAP, SPAP, and TLIFT.
 As expected, the performance of PAP and SPAP for small values of $\alpha$ is almost indistinguishable due to the construction.
-For larger values of $\alpha$ the improvements of the piecewise affine adjustable policies vanish and the two policies without re-scaling (PAP and PAPBT) perform even worse than AFF for $\alpha=5$.
-More severely, PAPBT even performs worse than BOX, which already is a worst case policy.
-Only our policy with re-scaling (SPAP) achieves better results than affine adjustable policies for all values of $\alpha$.
+Additionally, we find that TLIFT only yields marginal improvements over PAP and SPAP for small values of $\alpha$.
+For larger values of $\alpha$ the improvements of the piecewise affine adjustable policies vanish and TLIFT starts to improve over SPAP.
+The two policies without re-scaling (PAP and PAPBT) perform even worse than AFF for $\alpha=5$.
+More severely, PAPBT even performs worse than BOX, which already is a worst-case policy.
+Only SPAP and TLIFT achieve better results than affine adjustable policies for all values of $\alpha$.

-While solution times for all policies except BOX grow exponentially in the instance size, piecewise affine adjustable policies are by orders of magnitude faster than classical affine adjustable policies (AFF).
+While solution times for all policies except BOX grow exponentially in the instance size, domination-based piecewise affine adjustable policies are by orders of magnitude faster than classical affine adjustable policies (AFF) and piecewise affine polices via lifting (TPAP).
 These solution time improvements exceed a factor of $100$ for piecewise affine policies PAP and SPAP and a factor of $1,000$ for PAPBT.
-Also, solution times of piecewise affine adjustable policies are barely influenced by values of $\alpha$.
-This is not the case for AFF, which takes longer to solve for increasing $\alpha$.
-While this effect is not easily visible in Figure \ref{fig:hypersphere_performance} due to the logarithmic scale, the solution time difference for AFF between $\alpha=0$ and $\alpha=5$ reaches up to a factor of two on large instances.
+Also, solution times of domination-based piecewise affine adjustable policies are barely influenced by values of $\alpha$.
+This is not the case for AFF and TLIFT, which take longer to solve for increasing $\alpha$.
+While this effect is not easily visible in Figure \ref{fig:hypersphere_performance} due to the logarithmic scale, the solution time difference for AFF and TLIFT between $\alpha=0$ and $\alpha=5$ reaches up to a factor of two on large instances.